By Rich Kozlovich

 As I read the daily news I keep finding myself in a state of incredulous semi amused outrage.
 Sounds contradictory doesn’t it.
 Well there is a reason for it.
 People are nuts!

 In Ohio we had protestors running around the Ohio State Capitol building demanding that the legislature defeat Issue 5.
 This dealt with collective bargaining for public employees.
 One person carried a sign saying, “Tea Partiers, Get a Job!”
 I thought that was particularly humorous because it wasn’t the Tea Partiers who were there; seemingly because they were at their jobs.
-I wondered if he ever connected the dots on that tiny bit of basic logic….then again, it did require a certain basic level of logical thinking; so probably not!
-After all, if he had it in the beginning he wouldn’t have written anything so stupid.
+I wondered if he ever connected the dots on that tiny bit of basic logic?
+Then again, it did require him to be capable of a certain basic level of logical thinking, so, probably not!
+After all, if he had, he wouldn’t have written anything so fundamentally stupid.

 While engaging in this heated argument people pulled up in a car “like gangsters” and pistol whipped Mayor Earnest Nash, who said, “I really did think I was going to die…”.
 He went on to say that this was the “culmination of months of abuse aimed at him and his family”.

 Do we call this democracy in action?